skaosYan/remote_deploy/README.md

 Deployment configuration is stored in JSON file configuration.json:
 - "hosts" section lists the hosts where to install files
 - "packages" section lists the packages to install or to remove
-- "files" section lists the file for web server to deploy.
-Only /var/www/html/ is allowed to deploy to
+- "files" section lists the files and attributes to deploy.
+Only web root /var/www/html/ is allowed for deployment
 - "restarts" section lists the services to restart